19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Ranged Attack.md

 Once you are beyond the [Range](../Items/Individual%20Item%20Cards/Weapons/Weapon%20Properties/Ranged%20Property.md) of a [Weapon](../Items/Weapons.md), its [Attacks](Attack.md) have [Disadvantage](Dice%20Rolls/Disadvantage.md).

-*The default maximum range is 10x the range of the weapon.
-You can only shoot what you can see, however, so that may reduce your maximum range.*
+If you have positive [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md), the maximum range is 10x the stated range.
+Otherwise, it is 2x the stated range.
+You can only only attempt to shoot targets that you see or otherwise know the precise location thereof.

 ## Improvised Ranged Weapons